Zephyr Security Overview¶

-The current coding guidelines focus mostly on coding styles and conventions.
+The current coding principles focus mostly on coding styles and conventions.
 Functional correctness is ensured by the build system and the experience of the reviewer.
-Especially for security relevant code, concrete and detailed guidelines need to be developed and aligned with the developers (see: Secure Coding Guidelines).
+Especially for security relevant code, concrete and detailed guidelines need to be developed and aligned with the developers (see: Secure Coding).

 Static code analyses are run on the Zephyr code tree on a regular basis using the open source Coverity Scan tool.
 Coverity Scan now includes complexity analysis.